CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.6.
 The classification metrics for our classification models.
 </p>

 As can be seen, the neural network is not drastically more accurate than the basic logistic regression model.
-Thus, we can use the logistic regression models to explain our data and provide suggestions to mitigate graffiti.
+Thus, we can use the logistic regression models to explain our data and suggest mitigating graffiti.
 We will look at both the normal Logistic Regression models and the one trained with balanced class weights.

 ### Logistic Regression